allcloud-io/clisso/README.md

-# CSSO - Command-line Single-Sign-On
+# CSSO: Command-line Single Sign-On

 *CSSO* allows you to retrieve temporary credentials for cloud providers and APIs by authenticating with an identity provider (IdP).